dimcookies/internal-bet-game/README.md

 might be needed for tournaments with more/less rounds or different format
 * Initial status of games should be SCHEDULED
 * Change image for home background
 * Change texts
-* Create new password and change in database
+* /user/form to manually create users